ninoalma/Mystik-RPG/README.md

-**This was my first 'real' game and thus the code is very wonky.
+**This was my first 'real' game and thus the code is heavy.
 Made in 2010, when I was learning.
 I know better now.**

 Mystik RPG is a Java 2D Tile Sandbox RPG.